sc2225/Bomb-Lab/README.md

 # Bomb-Lab
 <h2>DePaul University - System I - Winter 2017</h2>
-<h3>**Note: I made this repo with the intent to help others solve their own Bomb Labs and also showcase my thought process on how to come across the solutions for each.
-With that being said, please feel free to fork or star this repo if you find it helpful!***</h3>
+<h3>**Note: I made this repo with the intent to help others solve their own Bomb Labs.
+Please feel free to fork or star this repo if you find it helpful!***</h3>

   <ul><strong>Goals:</strong>
     <li>Solve a total of 6 phases to defuse the bomb.
 Each phase has a password/key that is solved through the hints found within the assembly code.</li>